Canora Rural Public Utility Board (CRPUB)

 Saskatchewan Environment requires that at least once each year waterworks owners provide notification to consumers of the quality of water produced and supplied as well as information on the performance of the waterworks in submitting samples as required by a Permit to Operate a Waterworks.

-Click here to view, print or download the summary of the Canora Rural Public Utility Board's drinking water quality and sample submission compliance report for the year 2017.
-This report was completed on February 8, 2018.
+Click here to view, print, or download the summary of the Canora Rural Public Utility Board's drinking water quality and sample submission compliance report for the year 2019.
+This report was completed on April 24, 2020.